Equal Employment Opportunity Commission

-Management Directive 715 also provides policy guidance and standards for establishing and maintaining an effective affirmative action program for the hiring, placement, and advancement of people with disabilities to become a model employer of people with disabilities.
-See Special Recruitment, Hiring and Placement Programs in Chapter 8, Section 1.
+Model Workplace Policy—Under EEO Management Directive 715 (MD-715), agencies must take proactive steps to prevent unlawful discrimination and must maintain an efficient, fair, and impartial complaint resolution process, including use of alternative dispute resolution (see Section 7 of this chapter).
+Management Directive 715 also sets policy for establishing and maintaining an effective affirmative action program for the hiring, placement, and advancement of people with disabilities to become a model employer of people with disabilities (see Special Recruitment, Hiring and Placement Programs in Chapter 8, Section 1).

 Genetic Information—The Genetic Information Nondiscrimination Act of 2008 prohibits the use of genetic information in making employment decisions, restricts acquisition of genetic information by employers and limits the disclosure of genetic information.
 Genetic information includes information about genetic tests of an individual and family members, as well as information about any disease, disorder, or condition.